mongodb/docs/source/reference/commands.rst

    not running with journaling and you experience an unexpected system restart or crash, you should run the ``repairDatabase`` command to ensure that there are no errors in the data storage.
-Additionally, the ``repairDatabase`` command will compact the database similar to the functioning of :command:`compact`.
-Issue the command with the following syntax.
+Additionally, the ``repairDatabase`` command will compact the database, providing functionality equivalent to the :command:`compact` command.
+Use the following syntax.

         { repairDatabase: 1 }